-Mount Kilimanjaro, Africa’s highest mountain is located on the border of Kenya and Tanzania and the annual Great migration passing through the two countries, between the Maasai Mara and the Serengeti.
+Mount Kilimanjaro, Africa’s highest mountain is located on the border of Kenya and Tanzania and keep in mind that the annual Great migration also passes through both countries, between the Maasai Mara and the Serengeti.

-Once a British colony, who gained their independence in 1963, Kenya thrives from booming tourism and their coffee industry.
+Once a British colony, who gained its independence in 1963, Kenya thrives from booming tourism and their coffee industry.